vitaly-t/pg-monitor/README.md

 * `event` - name of the event being logged.

-If your intent is to log everything, while suppressing any screen output, you can do it on a per-event basis, as shown below:
+If your intent is to log everything, while suppressing any screen output, you can do so on per-event basis, as shown below:
 ```js
 info.display = false; // suppress screen output for the event;
 ```